Alex Rathgeber: Theatre

 For the Midsumma Festival of 2013, Dean Bryant created the verbatim play Gaybies, casting Rathgeber in a lineup including Magda Szubanski, Virginia Gay, Brent Hill and Trevor Ashley among others.

-In 2015 Rathgeber joined the cast of Next To Normal at Sydney's Hayes Theatre, playing the two doctor roles to Natalie O’Donnell's portrayal of mentally-ill Diana.
+In 2015 Rathgeber joined the cast of Next to Normal at Sydney's Hayes Theatre, playing the two doctor roles to Natalie O'Donnell's portrayal of mentally-ill Diana.

 In 2015, Rathgeber returned to the role of Billy Crocker for the national tour of Anything Goes, produced by Opera Australia and GFO.
 The Australian tour of Anything Goes opened at the Sydney Opera House in September 2015 then travelled to the Princess Theatre Melbourne and Queensland Performing Arts Centre, Brisbane.
 The production was directed by Dean Bryant and choreographed by Andrew Hallsworth, this time with Caroline O'Connor as Reno, Claire Lyon as Hope and Carmen Duncan as Mrs. Harcourt.
 For his role as Billy, Rathgeber won the 2015 Helpmann Award for Best Male Actor in a Supporting Role in a Musical.

 Stepping straight off the Sydney Opera House stage, Rathgeber played the villain Carl in the Australian tour of Ghost the Musical opposite Wicked stars Rob Mills and Jemma Rix as Sam and Molly.
 This production was the touring version of Matthew Warchus's UK production, which was choreographed by Ashley Wallen.
 Rathgeber next returned to Melbourne to play the role of Aaron Fox in Curtains the Musical, alongside Simon Gleeson, Lucy Maunder and Alinta Chidzey for Melbourne's The Production Company.

 In 2017 Rathgeber was cast in the Australian national tour of The Wizard of Oz as Hickory and Tin Man.
 He toured Australia alongside Anthony Warlow in the title role of the Wizard, Jemma Rix as the Wicked Witch, Lucy Durack as Glinda the Good Witch and Samantha Dodemaide as Dorothy.
-This revival of The Wizard of Oz featured new music by Andrew Lloyd Webber and was directed by the UK's Jeremy Sams and played at the Queensland Performing Arts Centre Brisbane, the Capitol Theatre, Sydney, The Adelaide Festival Centre Adelaide and The Regent Theatre, Melbourne throughout 2017 and 2018.
+This revival of The Wizard of Oz featured new music by Andrew Lloyd Webber and was directed by the UK's Jeremy Sams and played at the Queensland Performing Arts Centre, Brisbane, the Capitol Theatre, Sydney, The Adelaide Festival Centre and The Regent Theatre, Melbourne throughout 2017 and 2018.

-In Oct/Nov 2019, Rathgeber was cast as Simon Stride in the first Australian professional production of Jekyll & Hyde.
-It was staged to absolute critical acclaim, with performances sold out with full standing ovations.
+In October/November 2019, Rathgeber was cast as Simon Stride in the first Australian professional production of Jekyll & Hyde.
+It was staged to critical acclaim, with performances sold out with full standing ovations.
 The production marked the 25th Anniversary of Anthony Warlow's iconic 'Complete Works' recording.
 It starred Anthony Warlow performing Jekyll & Hyde on stage for the first time and leading Australian music theatre star Jemma Rix as Lucy.
 The cast included a host of leading Australian music theatre and opera stars.

 Television

-Rathgeber has played the roles of Jim Hallett-Jones in Rush 2008 TV Series for Network Ten, Gwilym Evans in Miss Fisher's Murder Mysteries for the ABC, and Marcus Hallam in Winners & Losers for the Seven Network.
+Rathgeber has played the roles of Jim Hallett-Jones in the 2008 TV series Rush for Network Ten, Gwilym Evans in Miss Fisher's Murder Mysteries for ABC, and Marcus Hallam in Winners & Losers for the Seven Network.